Multi-Source EEG Emotion Recognition via Dynamic Contrastive Domain Adaptation: RESULTS

 \textbf{Data Transfer Studies.} The SEED and SEED-IV datasets are similar in experimental design, collection methods, data pre-processing, and analogical categories.
 They differ only in the number of emotion classes.
 Here we train our model with one dataset and test using the other as dataset transfer studies.
 To have the same number of emotion classes in each set, we merge the sad and fear classes in SEED-IV into a single negative class in SEED, and correspond neutral and happy in SEED-IV with the neutral and positive in SEED respectively.
 The results of the data transfer studies are shown in Fig. \ref{transfer}.
-It is observed that our MS-DCDA model outperforms alternative SS-DA and MS-DA algorithms in both cross-subject (see Fig. \ref{transfer}a) and cross-session experiments (see Fig. \ref{transfer}b), demonstrating an improved generalization ability.
-It is also found that the effect of data order (e.g., forward vs. backward) on the performance of data transfer is minimal, especially in cross-session experiments, which may be explained by the similarity of the two datasets.
-The inter-class and intra-class alignment in our MS-DCDA model reveals the fine-grained emotional features, enhancing the robustness of our model in various transfer scenarios.
+It is observed that our MS-DCDA model outperforms alternative SS-DA and MS-DA algorithms in both cross-subject (see Fig. \ref{transfer}(a)) and cross-session experiments (see Fig. \ref{transfer}(b)), demonstrating an improved generalization ability.
+It is also found that the effect of data order on the performance of data transfer is minimal, especially in cross-session experiments, which may be explained by the similarity of the two datasets.
+The inter-class and intra-class alignment in our MS-DCDA model play important roles in extraction of fine-grained emotional features and enhancing the robustness of our model in various transfer scenarios.

-\section{DISCUSSION}
+\section{Discussion}